acucciniello/acucciniello.com/_posts/2017-06-15-Using-alexa--app-for-Simplier-and-Faster-Alexa-Skill-Development.md

 ### alphabet-teacher.js

 The first thing we do here, is require our `alexa-app` module this was we can use it.
-Then we craete a new app instance giving it a name (alphabet-teacher).
+Then we create a new app instance giving it a name (alphabet-teacher).

 From there, we will want to create a launch intent as our first intent.
-In order to do this we use the structure:
+In order to do this, we use the structure:

 ```
 app.launch(function(request, response) {